kimberlybone/moodfood-frontend/README.md

 # **MoodFood Frontend**

-My application uses artificial intelligence to suggest recipes based on a user's current mood in order to enhance it.
+My application uses IBM Watson's Natural Language Processing software to suggest recipes based on a user's current mood in order to enhance it.

 ---